chrisgrieser/quadro-example-vault/README.md

 	- Access via Command Palette or the "Box" Icon at the top left.
 - [File Recovery](https://help.obsidian.md/Plugins/File+recovery): Configured to automatically create versioned ==backups of any file every 5 minutes==.
 Accessible via the **Command Palette**.
 - [Graph View](https://help.obsidian.md/Plugins/Graph+view): Explore links between all files.
+- [Bases](https://help.obsidian.md/bases): Analyze extractions in a dynamic spreadsheet, similar to Notion or Excel.

 > [!INFO]
 > For help regarding the core plugins, refer to the linked documentation.

 ### Community Plugins
 - [Quadro](https://github.com/chrisgrieser/obsidian-quadro) itself: There are buttons to the far left for all Quadro commands.
 Briefly hover over them to see what each button does.
-- [Projects](https://github.com/marcusolsson/obsidian-projects): Analyze extractions in a dynamic spreadsheet, similar to Notion or Excel.
-(Despite it's name, its suitable for general data analysis and not just project management.)
 - [Another Quick Switcher](https://github.com/tadashi-aikawa/obsidian-another-quick-switcher)
 	- Search for Code Files only via `alt+c`.
 	- Search for Extraction Files only via `alt+e`.